Green-Software-Foundation/SOFT/Transforming_Organisations_for_Sustainable_Software.md

 #### Steps and Outputs

 **Steps:**
 a.
-Check SustainableIT.org for IT OKRs (review other standards).
+Check SustainableIT.org for IT OKRs (review other standards).<br>
 b.
-Determine the environmental metrics for the IT Sustainable Strategy, e.g. Energy, Water, Electronic Waste, Sustainable Procurement.
+Determine the environmental metrics for the IT Sustainable Strategy, e.g. Energy, Water, Electronic Waste, Sustainable Procurement.<br>
 c.
-Determine if the organisation captures metrics for the environmental metrics.
+Determine if the organisation captures metrics for the environmental metrics.<br>
 d.
 If the organisation does not capture metrics, determine the best approach to obtaining and sourcing them.
-E.g., sustainable procurement would require vendors to agree with sustainable definitions and principles in the purchasing process.
+E.g., sustainable procurement would require vendors to agree with sustainable definitions and principles in the purchasing process.<br>

 **Outputs:**
 a.
 List of material metrics for IT's sustainable strategy.
-Example – List of metrics for Sustainable IT
+Example – List of metrics for Sustainable IT. <br>

 The Principles Section involves the review and identification of relevant environmental metrics such as Energy Consumption, Water Usage, Electronic Waste, and Sustainable Procurement.
 Availability of data will inform which KPIs can be tracked and what missing data will need to be captured.